davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is used to determine the status of a contract based on its end date.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for End Date**: The expression first looks at the maximum value of the 'ContractEndDate' from the 'vw_Timesheet' table.
-This means it is checking the latest contract end date available in the data.
+1. **Check for Contract End Date**: The expression first looks at the maximum value of the 'ContractEndDate' from the 'vw_Timesheet' table.
+This means it is checking the latest end date of any contract recorded in that table.

 2. **Evaluate Conditions**:
-   - It checks if this maximum end date is blank (meaning there is no end date recorded).
+   - **ISBLANK**: It checks if this maximum end date is blank (meaning there is no end date recorded).
+If there is no end date, it implies that the contract is still active.
-   - It also checks if this maximum end date is greater than today's date (meaning the contract is still ongoing).
+   - **Comparison with Today**: If there is an end date, it checks if this date is greater than today's date.
+If the end date is in the future, it also means the contract is still active.

-3. **Determine Status**:
+3. **Return Status**:
-   - If either of the above conditions is true (either there is no end date or the end date is in the future), the expression returns "Active".
-This indicates that the contract is currently active and has not yet ended.
+   - If either of the above conditions is true (no end date or the end date is in the future), the expression returns "Active".
-   - If neither condition is true (meaning there is an end date that is in the past), it returns "Not Active".
-This indicates that the contract has ended.
+   - If neither condition is met (meaning the end date is in the past), it returns "Not Active".

-In summary, this measure helps to identify whether a contract is currently active or not based on its end date, providing valuable information for contract management and oversight.
+In summary, this measure effectively categorizes contracts as "Active" or "Not Active" based on whether they have a future end date or no end date at all.
+This helps businesses quickly assess which contracts are currently valid and ongoing.

 **`CurrentWeekCard`**